Sparse Stream Semantic Registers: A Lightweight ISA Extension Accelerating General Sparse Linear Algebra: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{S}{parse} \gls{la} poses a formidable challenge for contemporary processor architectures optimized for highly regular and vectorizable workloads.
 In sparse tensors, a significant portion of entries is zero.
 To reduce their memory footprint and eliminate redundant computation, they are usually compressed by storing only the values and positions of nonzero elements.
-However, this results in heterogeneous data structures whose traversal incurs irregular memory access patterns and significant control overhead.
+However, this results in \revone{nested indirect data structures that cannot be randomly accessed, irregular memory access patterns, and significant control overheads}.
 Even the most fundamental sparse tensor operations, \emph{addition} and \emph{multiplication}, are inherently irregular.
 Worse, their optimal execution strategy depends on operand sparsity: while one sparse operand can be handled through indirect memory accesses, two sparse operands require comparing nonzero positions in both tensors.

 Consider the multiplication of a sparse matrix \verb|A|, stored in the widespread \gls{csr} format, with a dense vector \verb|b|, which can be implemented as shown in \Cref{lst:intro_a}.
-Here, \verb|A_vals| and \verb|A_idcs| store the nonzero values and their column indices, and \verb|A_ptrs| delimits the rows of \verb|A.| For each element of the result vector \verb|c|, we perform a \emph{sparse-dense} dot product \verb|sV×dV|\footnote{We henceforth use the prefixes \texttt{s} and \texttt{d} to denote \emph{sparse} and \emph{dense} tensors, respectively.
+Here, \verb|A_vals| and \verb|A_idcs| store the nonzero values and their column indices, and \verb|A_ptrs| delimits the rows of \verb|A|.
+For each element of the result vector \verb|c|, we perform a \emph{sparse-dense} dot product \verb|sV×dV|\footnote{We henceforth use the prefixes \texttt{s} and \texttt{d} to denote \emph{sparse} and \emph{dense} tensors, respectively.
 Analogously, \texttt{M} denotes a \emph{matrix} and \texttt{V} a \emph{vector}.} as shown.
 Compiling this \verb|sV×dV| for the \riscv{} instruction set yields a loop of nine instructions, of which only one, a fused \gls{mac}, performs necessary compute \cite{Scheffler2021IndirectionSS}.
 Thus, an in-order core can achieve at most \SI{11}{\percent} \gls{fpu} utilization, while a superscalar core would need at least nine issue slots to keep a single \gls{fpu} busy, even when ignoring dependencies and control bottlenecks.
 In both cases, the main efficiency bottleneck is the \emph{indirection} \verb|b[A_idcs[j]]|, which requires half of the non-compute instructions and is also needed for sparse-dense addition.

 Now, consider the multiplication of \verb|A| with a sparse vector \verb|b| stored in the common \gls{csf} format.
 The \emph{sparse-sparse} dot product \verb|sV×sV| computed for each result element can be implemented as shown in \Cref{lst:intro_c}.
 We \emph{intersect} the nonzero indices in the two vectors since only positions where both vectors are nonzero contribute to the result.
 Compared to \verb|sV×dV|, the control overhead is even higher and dynamically depends on the sparsity patterns of both operands.
 Sparse-sparse tensor addition needs yet another approach: we must form a \emph{union} of indices, since a nonzero in either operand produces a nonzero in the result.